Residence Life Leadership Opportunities

 Throughout the year, this honorary offers a variety of services for residential students and participates in regional and national activities.

 Employment as a Residence Life Staff Member

-Welcome Desk Attendant - Desk Attendants are paid employees of the Office of Housing and Residence life.
+Welcome Desk Attendant (DA) - Desk Attendants are paid employees of the Office of Housing and Residence life.
 These students provide a valuable service by responding to students' needs, guest questions, and assists in maintaining a safe hall environments.
-Students can apply for employment during a select time period each semester; the announcement of the application period and instructions will be emailed to residential students, announced through social media, and also placed on the Career Connections website.
+Students can apply for employment during a select time period each semester; the announcement of the application period and instructions will be emailed to residential students, announced through social media, and also placed within the Career Education and Development system.

-Community Assistant - CAs are paid employees assigned to each residence hall floor.
+Community Assistant (CA) - CAs are paid employees assigned to each residence hall floor.
 Their purpose is to assist students with academic and personal referrals, integration into the campus community, and problem solving and support.
-Students can apply to be a CA at any time but must meet the following criteria:
+Students must meet the following requirements to apply:

 - 2.25 GPA at the time of application and throughout employment

 - 15 academic credits completed at the time of application, 30 credits completed at the time of employment